dev4press/gd-bbpress-tools/readme.txt

 This happens because quoting can only take rendered HTML as is, and when saved, bbPress will remove some of the HTML elements based on the user role.
 [GD bbPress Toolbox Pro](https://plugins.dev4press.com/gd-bbpress-toolbox/) plugin includes additional features that expand the allowed HTML elements for all roles, and that solves this quote problem.

 == Upgrade Notice ==
-= 3.2 =
+= 3.3 =
-Minor updates and improvements.
+Various updates and improvements.

 == Changelog ==
+= 3.3 (2022.12.03) =
+* New plugin is tested with WordPress 6.1
+* Updated settings page with use of escaping for attributes
+* Updated some aspects for the PHP core code style
+* Updated some system requirements

 = 3.2.1 (2022.05.16) =
 * New plugin is tested with WordPress 6.0